-File the original Form 410 with the Secretary of State.
+File the original Form 410 and a copy, with the Secretary of State.
 Although not required, it is recommended that a copy is filed with the city's clerk's office so the city will not expect to receive future campaign statements.